 - Residents with dementia may lose the ability to communicate their hunger and thirst

-Strategies to Increase Nutrition for Dementia Sufferers
+Strategies to Increase Nutrition for Those with Dementia

 - Offer smaller amounts of food more frequently and offer fluids between meals to avoid early fullness at mealtimes.
 Monitor intake and alert staff for further assessment when meals are refused.

-- Avoid all distractions during meal times.
+- Avoid distractions during meal times.
 Keep the noise level down and any visual distractions, such as floral tablecloths or knickknacks, off the table.
 Mealtimes should be pleasant and enjoyable for seniors, not rushed or chaotic.
 Smaller dining rooms for those with dementia may be needed.

 - Consult with your senior’s doctor or pharmacist for medications that might be reducing appetite.

 - Be sure teeth are in good health, no sores in mouth, dentures fit properly and good tooth brushing occurs daily to prevent sore teeth and gums.
 It is hard to eat when your mouth is painful.
 Look at mouth, teeth and gums regularly to spot problems and get treatment started.